hvignolo87/analytics_engineer_assignment/README.md

 make dbt-test-model node="--target prod"
 ```

-Also, there are some model contracts enforced in the `reporting` layer, in order to avoid inserting duplicated fields, nulls, etc., and to ensure the models' relations.
+Also, there are some model contracts enforced in the `intermediate` and `reporting` layers, in order to avoid inserting duplicated fields, nulls, etc., and to ensure the models' relations.

 ## Running the dbt workflow in an Airflow DAG